Max Planck PhDnet Statutes

 Once every year PhDnet holds a General Meeting to bring together all the officers and other interested MPS-PhDs.
 At the General Meeting, the General Assembly determines the network’s general strategic development and holds elections for its Steering Group members and Working Group Leaders (§6).
 All MPS-PhDs may attend the General Meeting; other guests must be approved and invited by the Steering Group and may not join the General Assembly in voting.
 Concretely, the General Assembly consists of all MPS-PhDs who are present at the General Meeting.

 The date of the General Meeting, must be announced at least six weeks in advance, using the PhDnet’s official channels.
 The General Meeting must end no later than 30 November.
 Minutes of the General Meeting are to be published on the PhDnet’s official channels no later than eight weeks after the General Meeting has concluded.
-These minutes include the annual reports of the Steering Group, the Deputy Spokesperson, the Working Groups, and the Hub Coordinators.
+These minutes include the annual reports of the Steering Group, the Deputy Spokesperson, and the Working Groups.

 The MPS-PhDs of each institute shall send one Delegate to the General Meeting to vote on their behalf (§6.1).
 Other members of the General Assembly vote only in minor votes (§6.2).
 The Delegate should be the External PhD Representative of the institute, but in case the External PhD Representative cannot attend the General Meeting, they may appoint, as a proxy, one MPS-PhD from their institute to serve as the Delegate.